neo4jrb/neo4apis-twitter/README.md

 ##### Config file

+Register your app for a Twitter key and token at [https://apps.twitter.com](https://apps.twitter.com).
+You will need to provide a URL and can use `http://127.0.0.1`.

 The default path for the config file is `config/twitter.yml`, but you can specify your path with the `--config-path` option.
 The configuration file should match the keys in the [twitter gem`s documentation](https://github.com/sferik/twitter/blob/master/examples/Configuration.md).
 The following is an example:

 ```yaml